coderbyheart/nRF9160-temperature-controlled-relay/README.md

 - read threshold from cloud
 - (TODO) override cloud threshold on button press

+## LED patterns

+- `LED1`: shows relay switch state.
+On: relay is switched on, Off: relay is switched off
+- `LED2`: on (very shortly) during sensor read
+- `LED3`: signals cloud connectivity state.
+On: connected, Off: false
+- `LED4`: not used

 ## Building

 ### Prepare the Docker image with all build dependencies